Diminuendo and Crescendo in Blue: 1958 Alhambra Concert

-On October 29, 1958 Ellington gave a concert at the Alhambra Theatre in Paris, (Duke Ellington "At the Alhambra " Columbia Rec.
+On October 29, 1958, Ellington gave a concert at the Alhambra Theatre in Paris, France (Duke Ellington at the Alhambra, Columbia Rec.
 1959).
 This is a faster version of the classical 1937 recording.
 Personnel of this recording session were the same as 1956 Newport Concert, plus Booty Wood on trombone.

 1966 recording

 There is a later recording of "Diminuendo In Blue/Blow by Blow" on the album Ella and Duke at the Cote D'Azur, recorded live in Juan-les-Pins on the French Riviera between June 26 and July 29, 1966, for Verve Records.
 Paul Gonsalves is featured on the "Blow by Blow" section.